PLAN A BUDGET TRIP TO NEW YORK CITY

 So it’s not nearly as old as many churches found in Europe but a tribute to the religious freedom that many immigrants found when they arrived in America.

 The public library was great to walk around.

 The public library is an impressive building with stone lions guarding the front doors.
 Inside, you will find large windows and beautiful art-covered entire walls.
 The library has an extensive collection, including a children’s section.
 The architecture of the building, known as Beaux-Arts, is also impressive.

 You can stroll around and see all the natural beauty that does not count as a dime.
 There are benches along the paths, which run throughout the park.

 There are open areas for playing sports or picnicking, too.
 You could easily spend a whole day here.
 Try to see as much as you can, especially if the weather is good and before you get to experience more of crazy NY.

 Get Lost in the Streets of New York

 Though I did not plan to visit New York on a budget, I realized how much fun NY can be with all the free things to do.
-Yes, accommodation is pricy, but as you can see, it is not difficult to find free and great things to do and see in NY for free.
+Yes, accommodation is expensive, but as you can see, it is not difficult to find free and great things to do and see in NY for free.
 Are you thinking about spending time in NY around the holidays?
-Get some tips for holidays in NYC from a local here.
+Get some tips for holidays from a NYC local here.